inBeat/inbeat-website/content/top-influencers/tiktok/health/canada/_index.md

 ---
-title: Top 10 Health TikTok Influencers In Canada In 2023
+title: Top 10 Health TikTok Influencers In Canada In 2024
 description: >-
-  Find top health TikTok influencers in Canada in 2023.
-Most popular hashtags: #fyp #duet #canada #love.
+  Find top health TikTok influencers in Canada in 2024.
+Most popular hashtags: #fyp #duet #canada #mentalhealth.
 platform: TikTok
-hits: 682
+hits: 669
-text_top: Analyze the most popular TikTok profiles on inBeat.
+text_top: Identify the top-rated TikTok profiles on inBeat.
-text_bottom: Our database aggregates 682 TikTok influencers like this in Canada for you to collaborate.
+text_bottom: Our database aggregates 669 TikTok influencers like this in Canada for you to collaborate.
 profiles:
   - username: "dr.naheedd"
     fullname: >-